 Africanized bees are incited by dark, big objects that are moving near a colony.
 They are capable of following people for a good distance.
 So, the morale of the story is: Be on guard for Africanized honey bees.
 Another good tip is to be careful if cutting the lawn, as a lawn mower may bother them.

 Is a swarm of killer bees coming after you?

 Having a swarm of killer bees pursue you is never the situation you want to end up in, but if you unintentionally provoke bees and a swarm comes after you, run and seek refuge in a car or building and remain there.
 Also, make an effort to guard your face and eyes but keep running.
 Remember to run in a straight line.

 Although it might be tempting, do not hide under the surface of the water, as bees can still sting when you come up to take a breath.
 Take out stingers as soon as you can so more venom does not get into the wound.

 Life-threatening reactions to bee stings are possible and you should attend to them right away.
 If you or someone you know has been stung and experiences symptoms such as trouble breathing, get medical help.

 Elderly people and children are more at risk for encountering more than one sting from Africanized bees because they cannot get away from the bees fast enough.

 Bee removal in Chandler

 We cannot emphasize enough that you should use a bee expert to remove killer bees at your Chandler property.
 Western Exterminator specialists know how to get rid of bees and how to be safe around them.
 We handle bee problems in a professional manner and our licensed specialists wear bee suits for protection.
 Do not risk getting stung by Africanized bees or confronting a bee swarm – turn to Western Exterminator to resolve the problem.
-Reach out to us today for bee removal in Chandler or if you need help with other Chandler pests!
+Reach out to us today for help with other Chandler pests!